 The central tool employed by mediators in their work is language.
-The interviews clearly demonstrated that language is a power that reduces the liminal status of both service receivers and service providers.
-The mediators interviewed learned Hebrew on their own – on the street, while incarcerated, while working, or through the media.
-Some knew English even before arriving in Israel.
-A sense of duty towards their fellow community members led those with a command of these languages, in addition to Tigrinya or languages like Amharic and Arabic, to volunteer in non-profit organizations aiding refugees and asylum seekers.
-Their employment in these organizations allowed them to accumulate a great deal of knowledge in the areas the organizations were active in and learn legal, medical, psychiatric and psycho-social terminology.
-This knowledge provided a sense of independence, control and security and transformed them into experts, as relayed by Nahum and Rita:
+The interviews clearly demonstrated that language is a power that reduces the liminal status of both service receivers and providers.
+The mediators interviewed learned Hebrew on their own—on the street, while incarcerated, while working, or through the media.
+Some knew English before arriving in Israel.
+A sense of duty toward their fellow community members led those with a command of these languages, including Tigrinya, Amharic, and Arabic, to volunteer in nonprofit organizations that aid refugees and asylum seekers.
+Their employment in these organizations allowed them to develop knowledge of the areas the organizations were active in and learn legal, medical, psychiatric, and psychosocial terminology.
+This knowledge provided a sense of independence, control, and security, transforming them into experts, as relayed by Nahum and Rita:

 I learned a lot.
 About people, rights… I am not afraid; I am not afraid of court.
 I’ve been to court; I’ve been to the police.
 I don’t need an interpreter.
 I know everything, what to say, how to bring the argument forward, I recorded it.
 You don’t need proof, I know how to get a restraining order, everything.
 I’m independent.
 I go there, and [they] say to me, ‘You.
 You’re Ethiopian?
 You’re Israeli-Ethiopian!! ’

-Rita works for an organization providing psycho-social aid, and as part of that work she interpreted and assisted a group of women suffering from domestic violence for about two years.
-Rita herself also suffered physical and emotional abuse from her husband, but thanks to her knowledge of Hebrew and her work for the organization, she acquired knowledge and tools that helped her obtain a divorce.
+Rita works for an organization providing psychosocial aid, where she interpreted and assisted a group of women suffering from domestic violence for about two years.
+Rita herself also suffered physical and emotional abuse from her husband, but thanks to her knowledge of Hebrew and her work for the organization, she acquired the knowledge and tools that helped her obtain a divorce.
 She now relays these tools to women she supports outside the framework of the organization.
 Her command of Hebrew and her familiarity with her rights are so impressive that public service providers often assume she is an Israeli citizen of Ethiopian origin.

-Hagos also described in his interviews how his identity as a transient asylum seeker is unsettled when he speaks Hebrew:
+Hagos also described how his identity as a transient asylum seeker is unsettled when he speaks Hebrew:

 They [the legal system] cannot tell whether I’m an Israeli or an Eritrean.
 Usually, they think I’m Israeli.
 Usually, they don’t expect that someone from the community can come, so you get a little respect… That I come as an interpreter or, that you are the government’s interpreter.
 That, they don’t expect that a person who is from the community has this right to work in this [thing].

-These quotes from Rita and Hagos demonstrate how, thanks to their linguistic skills, different people in the aid organizations, and especially people from the government, perceive them as citizens.
-Their language expertise provides them with an “imaginary status,” since it is inconceivable that they are not citizens if they interpret for the State and speak fluent Hebrew.
-On the other hand, asylum seekers, too, believe that these mediators have been granted permanent residence status and are surprised when they learn otherwise.
+These quotes from Rita and Hagos demonstrate how, thanks to their linguistic skills, different people in the aid organizations, and especially those in government, perceive them as citizens.
+Their language expertise provides them an “imaginary status,” since it is inconceivable that they are not citizens if they interpret for the state and speak fluent Hebrew.
+Asylum seekers also believe the mediators have been granted permanent residence status and are surprised when they learn otherwise.
 This misconception creates social hierarchies and internal conflicts, as described by Samhar and Rita:

 Like the community, I also renew my visa every month… and people are in shock when they see me at the visas […] What am I doing here?
 I came to renew […] maybe it, maybe I’m a citizen.
 Some people see me at the visa, like they are shocked, ‘what are you doing here?’
 (Samhar)